-For many men, the thought of being present at the birth fills them with joy and positive expectations, for others though, the predominant emotions around birth are of fear, tension and anxiety.
+For many men, the thought of being present at the birth fills them with joy and positive expectations.
+For others though, the predominant emotions around birth are of fear, tension and anxiety.

 Recognising this, many midwives are now suggesting that it’s time to take a step back and ask if this is always the right decision.

 Should ‘not being there’ become a real option for fathers?
-Jomeen (2017), suggests that it should.
-Not only would this allow fathers to express their true feelings without fear of censure, it would also allow women who would prefer to be supported by someone else to do so without being judged.
+Jomeen (2017) suggests that it should.
+Not only would this allow fathers to express their true feelings without fear of censure, but it would also allow women who would prefer to be supported by someone else to do so without being judged.

 As Hazard (2010) suggests, a father who is poorly prepared to support his partner during labour or who doesn’t really want to be there can easily enter a cycle of fear, tension and, ultimately, panic.
-This is why it’s so important to encourage an open and honest dialogue between both parents prior to the onset of labour.
+This is why it’s so important to encourage open and honest dialogue between both parents prior to the onset of labour.

 Howarth et. al (2017) suggests that fathers have needs similar to those of mothers during pregnancy and birth and that these needs may not be being met, especially for first-time fathers.